Skip to content

 New Mexico

-New Mexico has had 10 mass shootings since 2020 and guns are the second leading cause of death of children.
+New Mexico has had at least 13 mass shootings since 2020 and guns are the number one leading cause of death of children.
 Lawmakers must do more to keep kids safe from gun violence.
 Learn more about what you can do to help in your state and community.

 Take Action Now

-Join us right now and urge your representatives to make New Mexico safer by passing Anti-Active Shooter Simulation Drill Laws.
+Join us right now and urge your representatives to make New Mexico safer by passing Federal School Violence Prevention Laws.

 New Mexico had the